Campus Heart projects

 - New, shared public spaces.

-Our plans are ambitious, and it can't all happen overnight.
-It's going to take us at least five years to transform our space.
+Our plans are ambitious, and they can't all happen overnight.
+It's going to take years to transform our space.
 Keep informed of the latest developments by signing up for our newsletter.